 Clean and sanitize bins, packingline equipment, refrigeration units, trucks, and other equipment prior to use.
 A chlorine solution of 200 ppm (parts per million) that is between 25 and 43°C (77 and 110°F) and adjusted to pH 7 with citric or acetic acid should be used for sanitization.
 (Cooler water reduces chlorine effectiveness; warmer water causes excessive off-gassing).

-Physically separate mangos that have been run over the packingline from mangos that have not been processed, culls, trash and trash receptacles, chemicals, or any other potential contaminants. Ш Ш Exclude pets, rodents, birds, and insects from storage and enclosed work areas.
-Do not transport soil, manure, chemicals, livestock, Ш or other animals on trucks that are used to carry of other annuals on trucks that are used to carry mangos.
+Physically separate mangos that have been run over the packingline from mangos that have not been processed, culls, trash and trash receptacles, chemicals, or any other potential contaminants. Ш Exclude pets, rodents, birds, and insects from storage and enclosed work areas.
+Denote the control of Ш Do not transport soil, manure, chemicals, livestock, or other animals on trucks that are used to carry mangos.